plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_vlines.md

 # Synthesize the datasaurus vlines

 In this notebook, we will create a datasaurus metamer shaped like multiple vertical lines.
-It will make use of the many of the functions first used in [](ds_hlines.md), so we recommend you read that notebook first.
-See [](datasaurus-index) for an overview of the datasaurus dozen dataset.
+It will make use of many of the functions first used in [](ds_hlines.md), so we recommend you read that notebook first.
 See [](datasaurus-index) for an overview of the datasaurus dozen dataset.

 ```{code-cell} ipython3
 import matplotlib as mpl